 The management plan points out that approximately 2.5 million visitors come to these two National Forests every year just to see the scenery.
 Without a doubt, the incredible floral displays provided by the native azaleas, rhododendrons, and kalmia in the spring and summer months greatly enhance the vistas they see.
-These plants are frequently highlighted in publicity about Western North Carolina including the cover page of this management plan which featured a mountain view framed by purple rhododendrons.
+These plants are frequently highlighted in publicity about Western North Carolina.
+Even the cover page of this land management plan features a mountain view framed by purple rhododendrons.

 I am worried that the plan does not consider these plant communities when decisions are made, even if it is just for their aesthetic value.
 The success of wildlife communities is addressed throughout the document but plant communities, other than certain tree species, are generally ignored.
-My concerns are sensitized because the Southside Project, a precursor to this management plan, had specific objectives relating to ericaceous plants, repeatedly calling them "undesirable" and targeted them for removal.
+My concerns are sensitized because the Southside Project, a precursor to this management plan, had specific objectives relating to these ericaceous plants.
+It repeatedly called them "undesirable" and targeted them for removal.

-The proposed management plan had only one objective related to managing ericaceous, ECO-G-09.
-It echoes the Southside Project and recommends their removal.
-I find that quite concerning.
+The Nantahala and Pisgah National Forest management plan has many objectives but only specifically related to managing ericaceous, ECO-G-09.
+That objective seems to recommend their removal which echoes the Southside Project and I find that quite concerning.